-Environmental Remote Sensing certificate
+Environmental Remote Sensing Certificate

 The environmental remote sensing certificate provides cutting-edge skills in remote sensing science, digital image processing, and big data visualization.
-Emphasis is placed on applications of remote sensing technology in environmental planning, sustainable development, climate change adaptation, urban resiliency planning, and natural resource management.
+Emphasis is placed on applications of remote sensing technology in environmental planning, sustainable development, climate change adaption, urban resiliency planning, and natural resource management.

 You will learn practical applications of geospatial technologies and develop working competency in remote sensing and geographic information systems (GIS) software, such as ERDAS Imagine, eCognition, and ESRI ArcGIS.

-- GPY 370 - Introduction to Remote Sensing
+- GPY 370 - Introduction to Remote Sensing Credits: 3

-- GPY 470 - Digital Image Processing
+- GPY 470 - Digital Image Processing Credits: 3

-Alumni have found rewarding careers in:
+Alumni have found rewarding careers such as:

 - Aerial photo interpretation